nicholaswilde/recipes/docs/ingredients/crumb-crust.md

 ### Step 3

 Add and stir until well blended: 1/4 to 1/2 cup sugar, depending on sweetness of the cookies.
-6 tablespoons (3/4 stick) unsalted butter, melted and cooled, and 1 teaspoon ground cinnamon (optional).
+6 tablespoons (3/4 stick) unsalted butter, melted and cooled, 1/2 tsp salt, and 1 teaspoon ground cinnamon (optional).

 ### Step 4